-Give a listen to this wonderful podcast by Jennifer Jewell of Cultivating Place - she interviewed the three of us in depth about how these "#covidtreetours came to be.
+Give a listen to this wonderful podcast by Jennifer Jewell of Cultivating Place - she interviewed Richard, Jason and me in depth about how these "#covidtreetours came to be.
 Her blog piece about can be found here.

 The impetus for these tours happened in March 2020, shortly after the initial COVID-19 outbreak, when everyone was trapped inside, and walking solo or with close family was the only permitted outdoors activity.
 A friend shared with me a social media story about someone in London who was walking around his neighborhood with a box of chalk, scrawling information about street trees on adjacent sidewalks - teaching people about local trees in a pandemic-permissible way.
 My friend said “you could do that!” - and I realized that she was right!
 The next day while walking my dog, I bought some chalk at Cole Hardware, and randomly “chalked” 25 or so trees in Cole Valley, jotting down the name of each tree, where it was from, and other bits of interesting info.
 My efforts got picked up in local online media, which led my friend and fellow tree wonk Jason Dewees to contact me.
 I can’t remember whose idea it was, but we decided to chalk some trees together, this time in San Francisco’s Forest Hill neighborhood, and to make it a tour, using -> arrows -> in the sidewalk to guide tour-takers from tree to tree.
 We had a lot of fun, and the neighborhood loved it, so we decided to do another tour, this time inviting our friend Richard Turner to join us.